Economics

 Economics is offered to all students when they pick their Year 12 options.

 Mr Stephen is Head of the Economics Department and also Head of Year 13.
-He can be found in his teaching room (GB6), the economics office (GB5) or the Heads of Years 12 & 13s office (GB Interview room).
+He can be found in his teaching room (GB6), the Economics Office (GB5) or the Heads of Years 12 and 13s office (GB Interview room).

-He also supports a number of extra-curricular clubs, such as Economics Society and Model United Nations, and is also Year 9 rugby coach.
-Passionate about his homeland, he represented Wales whilst in the Sixth Form himself in public speaking.
-Typically, he is equally enthusiastic about rugby as one would expect, even though the demise of the Welsh rugby team has seen this enthusiasm decline somewhat recently!
+He supports a number of extra-curricular clubs, such as Economics Society and Model United Nations, and is also Year 9 rugby coach.
+Passionate about his homeland, he represented Wales while a Sixth Form student himself in public speaking.
+Typically, he is equally enthusiastic about rugby (as one would expect) even though the demise of the Welsh rugby team has seen this enthusiasm decline somewhat recently!

 Mr Nicotra teaches Economics and is a Year 12 form tutor.
 He can be found in his teaching room GB7.